pedrojrv/SCALE_PyTools/TRITON/.ipynb_checkpoints/TRITON_1D-checkpoint.md

 | zonedimensions | d1 d2 ... dN end zonedimensions | In centimeters |
 | zoneintervals | int1 int2 ... intN | # of spatial mesh of constant width per problem zone |

+The depletion, burndata, opus, and timetable block are identical to NEWT.